peetal/Decode_AttenStates/classification_analyses/README.md

 - the size of the voxel mask;
 - the output directory
 ## 4. run fcma_classify.py
-Run this script for each task condition comparison, with different particiapnts being the left-out-subject.
+Run this script for each task condition comparison, with different participants being the left-out-subject.
 The script takes 8 inputs:
 - the directory of the data, in this case would be the directory pointing to the 24 residual activity files (data/FIR_residual);
 - the suffix of the residual activity files, in this case would be "res1956.nii.gz";
 - the top_k_voxel_mask, in this case would be the output files of the make_top_voxel_mask.sh;